healthy assortment of whole foods arrayed in a salad bowl

 3. Budget for Eating Healthy

 However, fruits and vegetables, grains and pulses (the bulk of which make up a healthy diet) are all cheap foods.
-In order to make your diet healthier, it's best to add these nutritious foods to your weekly grocery shopping.
+It's best to add these nutritious foods to your weekly grocery shopping to make your diet healthier.

-Many markets sell cheap fruits and vegetables that are overstock from the restaurant industry.
+Many markets sell cheap fruits and vegetables that are overstocked from the restaurant industry.
 To keep your food bills low, try to find out where these markets are in your town or city.

 4. Events

 Celebrations.
-They call for cakes, chips, maybe a glass or two of wine.
-Going to a birthday party or wedding, or work event can play havoc with your attempts to maintain your healthy diet.
+They call for cakes, chips, and maybe a glass of wine.
+Going to a birthday party, wedding, or work event can play havoc with your attempts to maintain your healthy diet.

-Often social pressure at these events can make you overeat or eat foods you usually wouldn't touch.
+Social pressure at these events can often make you overeat or eat foods you usually wouldn't touch.

-Try not to let these types of events stress you out.
+Try not to let these events stress you out.
 They don't happen every week.
 When they do, enjoy them for what they are.
-Don't worry too much about eating a few 'bad' foods from time to time.
+Don't worry too much about eating a few 'bad' foods occasionally.

 Your health is all about what you do most of the time, not some of the time.
-If you eat enough nutrients throughout the weeks and months, one event will not throw you off track.
+One event will not throw you off track if you eat enough nutrients throughout the weeks and months.

 Eat before going to big occasions where you know there will be unhealthy food.
 If you turn up hungry, you are much more likely to overeat and eat foods you don't want to eat!